 Teaching during a Crisis

-Many events unfolding over the past year—COVID-19, protests over racial injustice, conflicts over the elections, riots in the US Capitol, and more—have had significant impacts on our students, making it more difficult to focus on their learning.
+Many events can impact our students' lives and their ability to focus on their learning—unrest in the Mideast, political protests on our campus, incidents of racial injustice, ongoing political conflict, death of a campus community member, and more.
 Some of these are ongoing tragedies that impact students in chronic ways, but when a specific crisis occurs, it can put up a sudden wall to students' ability to engage in our courses.
 Instructors often wonder if and how they should address a crisis or tragedy, especially if it doesn't seem to have obvious connection to their course content.
 The impacts of these events don't stop at classroom or disciplinary boundaries, however, so it is important that all instructors are ready to address these issues and help students find ways to navigate a crisis and succeed in the course.

 It is important to note that a crisis or tragedy might not impact all students the same, nor may an event even seem like a crisis for some individuals.
 For example, a racially-charged attack on campus might have significant traumatic impact on students of color, but have less impact on white students.
 It is important that instructors acknowledge crises by their impact on students.